 A Circular Economy is defined as an economic system aimed at eliminating waste and the continual use of resources to create a closed-loop system, minimizing the use of resource inputs and the creation of waste, pollution and carbon emissions.*

-At Drug Plastics, we are integrating this philosophy into our corporate sustainability strategy.
-We want the resources and raw materials we consume to be re-used again and again, where outputs become inputs and where what was previously wasted, is consumed again and again.
+At Drug Plastics, we integrate this philosophy into our corporate sustainability strategy.
+We want the resources and raw materials we consume to be re-used again and again, where outputs become inputs, and where what was previously wasted, is consumed over again.
+The many efforts happening inside our company support a reduction in carbon footprint.

 Partnering with Our Suppliers

-Drug Plastics is working diligently with our suppliers – from resin and raw materials to the necessary utilities we use to run our manufacturing facilities – who share our vision for corporate responsibility.
-We work together on ways to reduce our carbon footprint and how we can build a circular model.
-From managing electricity and water usage, reducing reliance on natural gas, upgrading equipment, and making lighting improvements in our facilities, we continue to identify new ways we can save on fossil fuel resources and reduce waste throughout our company.
+We are working diligently with our suppliers – from resin and raw materials, to the necessary utility companies we use to run our manufacturing facilities – who share our vision for corporate responsibility.
+We work together on ways to reduce our carbon footprint and identify new ways we can save on fossil fuel resources and reduce waste.

 Moving to Wind-Generated Electricity

 Everyone uses electricity – at home and work.
 It would be hard to function without it, right?
 But have you considered how electricity is generated?
-Is the electricity sourced from fossil fuel such as natural gas, or is it created from a sustainable source, like wind or solar?
+Is the electricity sourced from natural gas, or is it created from a sustainable source, like wind or solar?

-For us, this is an area where we’ve realized a significant impact on our 2019 sustainability results.
+For us, this is an area where we’ve realized a huge impact on our 2019/2020/2021 sustainability results.
 We reviewed how electricity is generated in the geographical locations of each of our plants.
-Our Boyertown, PA plant and Corporate Office switched from 61% fossil fuel-generated electricity in 2018 to 100% wind-generated electricity in 2019.
-Our Elysburg, PA plant, also received 61% of its electricity from fossil fuel-generated sources and has now switched to 100% renewable electricity.
-The Valley City, ND plant is also well on its way.
-This location currently receives 77% of its electricity from renewable sources.
+Our Boyertown, PA plant and Corporate Office switched from 61% fossil fuel-generated electricity in 2018 to 100% carbon free electricity in 2019.
+Our Elysburg, PA plant also received 61% of their electricity from fossil fuel generated sources and has now switched to 100% renewable/carbon-free electricity.
+The Valley City, ND plant is also well on its way – this location currently receives 100% of their electricity from renewable sources.
+Our Kittanning, PA plant utilizes 100% wind generated electricity.
+And, our plants in Edinburgh, IN and Phoenix, AZ have both greatly reduced down to 50% fossil based generation.

-By switching these three manufacturing facilities to renewable energy sources in 2019, we have reduced our carbon footprint by 17.1% overall.
-Our other manufacturing facilities will also move to renewable electricity sources in the coming months, working towards reducing our reliance on fossil fuels even more.
+By switching these three manufacturing facilities to carbon free/renewable energy sources over the last three years, we have reduced our carbon footprint by 56.2% overall.
+Our other manufacturing facilities will also move to carbon-free or renewable electricity sources in the coming months, working towards reducing our reliance on fossil fuels even more.

 Reducing Water Usage

 When you’re thirsty, it’s easy to grab a plastic bottle of water.
 Let’s face it – bottled water has the perception of tasting better than what comes out of the tap in many areas.
 But what about all the empty plastic water bottles that end up in landfills or our oceans?
-To help diminish our contribution to this bottled water trend, Drug Plastics has installed filtered water refilling stations at all of our locations, saving 261,352 plastic water bottles to date from being used and then disposed of.
-Our employees can fill up their reusable bottles with great-tasting water anytime, without wasting plastic bottles.
+To help diminish our contribution to this bottled water trend, Drug Plastics installed filtered water refilling stations at all of our locations, saving over 300,000 plastic water bottles to date from being used one time and then disposed.
+Our employees fill up their reusable bottles with great-tasting water anytime, without wasting plastic bottles.
 This helps to reduce the amount of plastic that needs recycling.

 Upgrading to More Efficient Equipment

-Advances in equipment technology affect sustainability, as well.
-We invested in several new blow molding machines in 2019 that replaced older, less efficient machines in several of our manufacturing locations.
-These new machines are designed with better technology that allows for a 35% – 65% reduction of electricity usage, depending on the machine type and the process for which it’s used.
+Advances in equipment technology affect sustainability as well.
+We invested in new blow molding machines in 2019 that replaced older, less efficient machines in several of our manufacturing locations.
+These new machines are designed with better technology, allowing for a 35% – 65% reduction of electricity usage, depending on the machine type and the process for which it’s used.

 New and more efficient heating and air-conditioning equipment has also been installed at several locations.
 We’re investing in new equipment to help us reduce our reliance on the planet’s fossil fuels (coal, natural gas, oil, and uranium) to produce electricity and conserve vital resources for future generations.